TeejMcSteez/ESPProj/readme.md

 2. esp_now -> https://github.com/espressif/arduino-esp32
 3. ESPAsyncWebServer -> https://github.com/me-no-dev/ESPAsyncWebServer
 4. ESPmDNS -> https://github.com/espressif/arduino-esp32/blob/master/libraries/ESPmDNS/src/ESPmDNS.h (Not Required but used for easy to remember URL rather than connecting at the port and ip specifically [QOL enhancement])
+---
+**NOTE**
+---
+This project is VERY broken as I am not good with the low level stuff yet and is more to learn about how it works by breaking stuff